9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 Getting to Rotterdam

 By direct train from Amsterdam in just 25 (fast train) or 45 minutes.
 Rotterdam also has an airport serving many other European destinations.
-For this reason, it can be an affordable alternative to stay in over Amsterdam and a great base for the rest of your Netherlands travels.
+For this reason, it can be an affordable alternative to staying in Amsterdam and a great base for the rest of your Netherlands travels.

 No time to read now?